Monday, 7 January 2013

 I find myself with a bit of unsolicited free time.
 We thought the boat back to Orealla left Skeldon at 3pm, so rushed from Georgetown, panicked for a couple of hours about missing our only ride home this week, then found out it's actually going at 11.
 I might as well update this thing.
 I'm typing while a paper bag of fried rice gently disintegrates and spills into my lap, so please excuse any typos.

 I've been thinking quite a lot recently about how quickly my time in Guyana is passing.
-I was warned by several people before I left the UK that the first couple of months - the period in which I'd be undergoing the transition from A-level student to teacher - would drag, but once I'd settled in the time would fly by.
+I was warned by several people before I left the UK that the first couple of months - the period in which I'd be undergoing the transition from A level student to teacher - would drag, but once I'd settled in the time would fly by.
 The latter, at least, is true, but I never really felt time was dragging - even initially.
 The truth is, Guyana isn't the hardest of countries to settle into.
 There's no language barrier (per se.
 Grappling with creole is an ongoing thing, but it's simple enough once you disregard everything you know about grammar and start saying 'nuff' instead of 'a fair few'), the overwhelmingly Caribbean atmosphere and pace of life makes getting stressed difficult (and completely pointless, since no one will respond to it), and the abundance of fresh - and free! - pineapple, coconut, mango, passion fruit, banana and cashew is a bonus, too.
 Yes, all the PTVs have experienced trying stuff, but the general consensus whenever we meet is 'OMFG how do we only have 8/6/4 months left?!?!?!?!?!'
 It's vaguely destabilising to think that this time last year I was eagerly awaiting my May Letter informing me of my project, and now my replacement will be feeling the same.
 If anyone reading this happens to be going to Guyana with PT this year, hello!

 Anyway, that's enough of that, here's what I got up to over the past couple of weeks (here comes the mammoth bullet-pointed list):

 • Fell over myself scrambling out of my hammock to run and fling my arms around my parents and brother, as they stood looking jet-lagged on a Georgetown street corner at 2am.
-Their bags were lost and someone had just stopped their taxi to try to rob them.
+Their suitcases were lost and someone had just stopped their taxi to try to rob them.

 • Sat in shock as my brother emptied his hand-luggage onto his hotel bed, revealing the wide array of British food he'd good-naturedly been lugging around for me for 24 hours.